IIIM-IS/AERA/INSTALL.md

 ## Compile

 In the Solution Configurations drop-down, make sure you select Release (unless you plan to debug AERA).
+Also make sure you select Win32 in the Solutions Options drop-down, directly to the right of Solutions Configurations.
 On the Build menu, click Build Solution.
 (Don't worry about all the compiler warnings.)

 Run